-More recently, Hay (2003); Hay and Baayen (2005) proposed gradient measures of boundary strength.
-One such measure, sometimes referred to as

-'base-to-derived' or 'relative' frequency, is estimated by calculating the ratio of the frequencies of the base and the whole-word frequency, i.e. the derived form.
+More recently, Hay (2003); Hay and Baaven (2005) proposed gradient measures of boundary strength.
+One such measure, sometimes referred to as 'base-to-derived' or 'relative' frequency, is estimated by calculating the ratio of the frequencies of the base and the whole-word frequency, i.e. the derived form.
 The higher the ratio of base frequency and whole-word frequency, the stronger the morphological boundary and the more segmentable the word.
-For instance, government is far more frequent than its base govern and is therefore less easily segmented than, for example, enjoyment, whose base is far more frequent than its base.
+For instance, qovernment is far more frequent than its base qovern and is therefore less easily segmented than, for example, enjoyment, whose base is far more frequent than its base.
 Two additional gradient lexical properties correlating with boundary strength are semantic transparency and morphological productivity (Hay & Baayen, 2002): More semantically transparent formations such as shoeless are argued to contain stronger boundaries than semantically more opaque ones such as regardless, and highly productive affixes, such as -ness, tend to be associated with stronger boundaries than less productive ones such as -th.
-Finally, boundary strength also manifests itself in affix ordering (Hay & Plag, 2004; Plag & Baayen, 2009; Zirkel, 2010): Weak morphological boundaries tend to occur 'inside' of strong boundaries, rather than 'outside', a pattern termed 'complexity-based ordering' (see Hay and Baayen, 2002 for discussion and illustration).
+Finally, boundary strength also manifests itself in affix ordering (Hay & Plag, 2004; Plag & Baayen, 2009; Zirkel, 2010): Weak morphological boundaries tend to occur 'inside' of strong boundaries, rather than 'outside', a pattern termed 'complexity-based ordering' (see Hay and Baayen 2002 for discussion and illustration).

-Morphological boundaries and typing speed
+2.2 Morphological boundaries and typing speed

-Temporal properties of written language production have already been shown to be affected by the presence and strength of morphological boundaries.
-Gagné and Spalding (2014); Libben, Weber, and Miwa (2012) and Libben and Weber (2014), for example, investigated typing latencies for English compounds without spaces (e.g. strawberry) and found that inter-keystroke intervals were significantly elevated at the boundary between the stems.
+Temporal properties of written language production have already been shown to be affected by the presence and strength of morphological boundaries Gagné and Spalding (2014); Libben, Weber, and Miwa (2012) and Libben and Weber (2014), for example, investigated typing latencies for English compounds without spaces (e.g. strawberry) and found that inter-keystroke intervals were significantly elevated at the boundary between the stems.
 Similarly, Gagné and Spalding (2016a) found differences in typing speed between monomorphemic words and compounds.
-Similar results were obtained by Libben, Jarema, Luke, and Bork (2018) for other kinds of complex words in English and French, i.e. stem-stem combinations, as in xylo-phone, prefix-stem combinations, as in im-plant, and stem-suffix combinations as in form-ation).
-In all conditions apart from French prefix-stem words the letter transition across the morpheme boundary showed longer keystroke intervals than the preceding and following letter transitions.
-Not only the presence of a morphological boundary, but also its strength has been shown to affect typing behavior: Gagné and Spalding (2014, 2016a, 2016b); Libben and Weber (2014) found that compounds with semantically transparent constituents showed different inter-keystroke intervals compared to those with non-transparent constituents.
-Testing compound frequency and head frequency in addition to semantic transparency, Sahel, Nottbusch, Grimm, and Weingarten (2008) found that keystroke intervals varied with the strength of the compoundinternal boundary.
+Similar results were obtained by Libben, Jarema, Luke, and Bork (September 25 - 28, 2018) for other kinds of complex words in English and French, i.e. stem-stem combinations, as in xylo-phone, prefix-stem combinations, as in im-plant, and stem-suffix combinations as in form-ation).
+In all conditions apart from

+French prefix-stem words the letter transition across the morpheme boundary showed longer keystroke intervals than the preceding and following letter transitions.
+Boundary strength has likewise been shown to affect typing behavior: Gagné and Spalding (2014, 2016a, 2016b); Libben and Weber (2014) found that compounds with semantically transparent constituents showed different inter-keystroke intervals compared to those with non-transparent constituents.
+Testing compound frequency and head frequency in addition to semantic transparency, Sahel, Nottbusch, Grimm, and Weingarten (2008) likewise found that keystroke intervals varied with the strength of the compound-internal boundary.
 These findings lend general support to the idea that boundary strength can affect written language production.

-The variables relating to boundary strength in our statistical models were informed by three measures: a binary distinction between free bases and bound roots, and two gradient measures (relative frequency and bigram probabilities).
-We describe these measures in detail in our Methods section.
-The variables are grounded in previous treatments of our target suffixes, to which we turn next, before discussing additional factors that we had reason to believe would affect the spelling of our target words.
+The variables relating to boundary strength in the statistical models in the current study were informed by three measures: a binary distinction between free bases and bound roots, and two gradient measures (relative frequency and bigram probabilities).
+We describe these measures in detail in our Methods section (section 3).
+The variables are grounded in previous treatments of our target suffixes, to which we turn next (in section 3), before discussing additional factors that we had reason to believe would affect the spelling of our target words (section 2.4).

-Target suffixes
+2.3 Target suffixes